ll7/scenario_runner/Docs/Create_Scenarios.md

 This tutorial is based on the CARLA [documentation](https://github.com/carla-simulator/scenario_runner/blob/master/Docs/creating_new_scenario.md) but is extended by section 2.) patterns of frequently used parameters and objects for these classes.
 This answers the question "what" can be used to create a scenario.
 To prepare for the following section, "how" the scenarios can be modified.
 Finally, it describes how to add the scenario configuration.

 ## 1.)
-Create a Scenario Class
+Create a scenario class
-Go to the Scenarios folder and create a new Python class with the name _NewScenario_ in a new Python file (_new_scenario.py_).
+Go to the scenarios folder and create a new python class with the name _NewScenario_ in a new Python file (_new_scenario.py_).
 The class should be derived from the _BasicScenario_ class.